Daniel J. Frey

 As of today, it is apparent that 2020 has been canceled.

-There is a tiger in our streets.
+There is a viral tiger in our streets.

-It has been made manifestly worse by this stand it alone, profit is king, screw the weak doctrine.
+It has been made manifestly worse by this stand-it-alone, profit is king, screw the weak doctrine.

-Those that work together will survive.
+Those who work together will survive.

-Those that cooperate will thrive.
+Those who cooperate will thrive.

-Those that share will prosper.
+Those who share will prosper.

 Those who partake in the beloved community will see the future.